-1. Birth in military and sports
+1. Birth in the military and sports

 Shorts were first worn by British soldiers in India in the 19th century to withstand the heat